Antonella Delmestri

 - EHDEN UK data science technical lead

-- assessment, measurement and enhancement of algorithmic complexity
+- measurement and enhancement of algorithmic complexity in the context of RWD engineering

-- research quality, ethics, reproducibility, consistency and transparency
+- research ethics, research quality, reproducibility, consistency and transparency

 BIOGRAPHY